dmlarionov/HotGuid/README.md

 Due to 32-bit overflow the unix timestamp will start from 0.

-Due to reusing the same value range collision probability for IDs increased since the current date-time 4-byte representation reaches the first seen date-time 4-byte representation (probably, after the year 2158).
+Due to reusing the same range collision probability for IDs increased since the current timestamp reaches the first seen timestamp (after the year 2158 if you start using Hot Guid in 2022).

-But you are still protected from collisions by 5-byte random value and incrementing counter which makes it low if you still generate several orders under 16,777,216 (2^24) ID values per second.
+But you are still protected from collisions by 5-byte random value and 3-byte incrementing counter which makes it low if you still generate several orders under 16,777,216 (2^24) ID values per second.

 Gratitude
 ---------